- Sign up for our weekly email listserv by sending an email to firstname.lastname@example.org

 - Attend a small group session to learn how to get the most of Careers Beyond Academia

 We are here to facilitate professional development for any Ph.D. or postdoctoral scholar at Cornell and link participants with the resources and experiences for your career aspirations beyond academia.
-As a participant you will get priority access to special events, be on a short list for select opportunities based on your career interest, be able to request funds to gain additional experience in your pathway, and receive regular emails with information about events and opportunities.
-Do remember your first priority is your adequate academic progress toward your PhD or to fulfill your postdoctoral research aims, and participation in our activities is not intended to distract you from this successful outcome.
+As a participant you will get priority access to special events, be on a short list for select opportunities based on your career interests, be able to request funds to gain additional experience in your pathway, and receive regular emails with information about events and opportunities.
+Do remember your first priority is your adequate academic progress toward your Ph.D. or to fulfill your postdoctoral research aims, and participation in our activities is not intended to distract you from this successful outcome.

 We want to empower you to be engaged with your career success and can help brainstorm ways to get you to where you want to be.
 We welcome participants in any stage of their career exploration process, from the initial information gathering stages to verifying a potential career path.
 We support whatever path you take; our goal is to help you successfully find that path with the most efficient use of your time.

 All surveys, meetings, and discussions with our staff are confidential.
-Our goal is to help you explore career pathways and make informed choices for your next steps.
+Our goal is to help you explore career pathways and make informed strategic choices for your next steps.
 Information gathered is used to steer us on programming and prioritize application of our services.
 De-identified answers collected may be used as aggregate data for statistical summaries and used for reporting purposes.

 - Sign up and attend an information session.
-This initial meeting will allow us to personalize the program opportunities to your individual career needs, whether you are in the exploration stage to rule in or out a particular career path, or at a point where you are seeking deeper involvement in a particular career pathway.
+This initial meeting will allow us to personalize the program opportunities to your individual and disciplinary career needs, whether you are in the exploration stage to rule in or out a particular career path, or at a point where you are seeking deeper involvement in a particular career pathway.
 Information sessions also introduce individuals across disciplines who share a common career interest beyond academia, to broaden your network.

 - Request to join our LinkedIn group.
-Engage in discussions, catch up on industry trends, be inspired, and actively participate in topics of broader interest with members from Cornell and beyond.
+Engage in discussions, learn of opportunities, catch up on industry trends, be inspired, and actively participate in topics of broader interest with members from Cornell and beyond.
 Don’t have a LinkedIn profile?
 Get started with some tips!
 We also hold periodic workshops to help you update your profile.

 - Join our listserv that posts events, news, and select opportunities related to various career options, whether you already know the path you plan to take or would like to sample all pathways.
 Please email email@example.com if you would like to join the listserv.